ismailefeyuksel66-sudo/uxcomdline/README.md

 UXComdline is an application you can use to launch and use your Python applications more conveniently.

+> [!NOTE]
+> This project is under development; please let us know if you encounter any errors.

 > **UXComdline** — How to install UXComdline